-- 4. Appoint search chair(s) who is committed to improving inclusion, rigor, fairness and reducing unconscious bias in recruitment and hiring. - 5.
-Appoint a search committee including faculty that represent diverse perspectives and experiences that are relevant to reviewing the candidates and include faculty that are attentive to scholarship, teaching, and service that represent high quality inclusive practices, perspectives and experiences that are relevant to the position.
+- 4. Appoint search chair(s) who is committed to improving rigor and fairness in recruitment and hiring. - 5.
+Appoint a search committee including faculty that represent a wide range of perspectives and experiences that are relevant to reviewing the candidates and include faculty that are attentive to scholarship, teaching, and service that represent high quality, multi-faceted practices, perspectives and experiences that are relevant to the position.
 Search committees must include at least one person from outside the department or college (preferred). - 6.
 All search committee members must attend the Faculty Search Committee Training.
 The training has been created with a specific focus on providing research-based strategies and best practices for identifying candidates who will help us advance our strategic priorities.
-The training focuses on improving inclusion, rigor, fairness and reducing unconscious bias in recruitment and hiring.
-Register for the workshop HERE.">HERE.

-- 7. Upon completion of the training, Search Committee members will have access to the following resources: Criteria Matrix, Matrix Rating Sheet, and Sample Criteria Matrix.
-These materials should be discussed at the first meeting and can be found in the "Resources" section of the Proactive Recruitment page. - 8.
-Create position description with assistance and approval of HR: Include minimum and preferred qualifications.
+The training focuses on improving rigor and fairness in recruitment and hiring. - 7.
+Upon completion of the training, Search Committee members will have access to the following resources: Criteria Matrix, Matrix Rating Sheet, and Sample Criteria Matrix.
+These materials should be discussed at the first meeting and can be found in the "Resources" section of the Proactive Recruitment page.